Chondrules from high-velocity collisions: thermal histories and the agglomeration problem: Acknowledgements

 \section{Acknowledgements}

-\sarah{We thank Sarah Stewart for an inspiring talk that motivated this work, and Bill Bottke, Don Brownlee, Linda Elkins-Tanton, Sivan Ginzburg, Philipp Kempski, Tomoki Nakamura, Laura Schaefer, and Ben Weiss for useful and encouraging exchanges.} We are also grateful to the many people we talked with over the years about chondrules, including Jay Melosh.
-This work was supported by NASA grant NNX15AD95G/NEXSS and Berkeley's Esper Larsen, Jr. fund.
+We thank Sarah Stewart for an inspiring talk that motivated this work, Steve Desch for an insightful referee report that led to qualitative changes to our paper, and Jeffrey Fung for prompting us to consider the effects of the nebular headwind and sharing his numerical simulations of solid/gas interactions.
+We thank Erik Asphaug, Bill Bottke, Don Brownlee, Linda Elkins-Tanton, Sivan Ginzburg, Brandon Johnson, Philipp Kempski, Sasha Krot, Rixin Li, Tomoki Nakamura, Laura Schaefer, Shigeru Wakita, Ben Weiss, and Andrew Youdin for useful exchanges.
+We are also grateful to the many people we talked with over the years about chondrules, including Jay Melosh.
+This work used the \textsc{matplotlib} \citep{hunter_etal_2007} and \textsc{scipy} \citep{scipy_2020} packages, and was supported by NASA grant NNX15AD95G/NEXSS and Berkeley's Esper Larsen, Jr. fund.